harshitg123/heroku_deployment/README.md

 The Heroku Command Line Interface (CLI) makes it easy to create and manage your Heroku apps directly from the terminal.
 It's an essential part of using Heroku.
 Download and instal Heroku CLI from <a href="https://devcenter.heroku.com/articles/heroku-cli#:~:text=The%20Heroku%20Command%20Line%20Interface,essential%20part%20of%20using%20Heroku.">HEROKU CLI</a>.
 Now we need to install Git from <a href="https://git-scm.com/">GIT</a>.
 After Installing Heroku CLI & GIT follow below mentioned steps.

-Step 1: Open `Git bash` on your project folder by right clicking on mouse. | Step 2: Initialize your project folder with empity git repository by typing command `git init`.
+Step 1: Open `Git bash` on your project folder by right clicking on mouse. | Step 2: Initialize your project folder with empty git repository by typing command `git init`.
 :-------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------:
 ![](GitBash/1.PNG)                                                         | ![](GitBash/2.PNG)